g-lalevee/Apigee-ApiHub-Simple-Azure-Pipeline/README.md

 ## Limitations & Requirements

 - The authentication to the Apigee X / Apigee hybrid API is done using a GCP Service Account.
-See CI/CD Configuration [Instructions](https://xxx).
+See CI/CD Configuration.
 - Apigee Hub must be provisioned.
 See [Api Hub Documentation](https://cloud.google.com/apigee/docs/api-hub/get-started-api-hub)
 - The setup described in this reference implementation is based on Azure DevOps pipeline.
 You must have a Azure account you will use to create a pipeline linked to this GitHub repository.
 See [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/).